cedardevs/onestop/docs/deployment/feature-toggles.md

 | kafka-ingest | Enables the KafkaConsumerService to upload metadata via PSI.
 This feature should never be enabled at the same time as the manual-upload feature as they are mutually exclusive approaches to metadata upload. | false |
 | sitemap | Enables the SitemapETLService to create the sitemap index and periodically refresh it. | false |

-### Search Service (api-search)
+### Search Service (search)

 | Spring Profile | Feature Description | Default Value |
 | --- | --- | --- |
 | login-gov |Enables a Spring security filter to enable OpenId authentication via login.gov.
 This also triggers the uiConfig endpoint to show an auth section which indicates to the client to show a login link.
-Note: This feature will eventually migrate to a new api-user service with a PostgreSQL backing DB.
+Note: This feature will eventually migrate to a new user service with a PostgreSQL backing DB.

 Requires a configured ICAM keystore and credentials at runtime!
 We don’t expect this feature to be enabled in 2.1 production, and the production environment would need to create and configure its own keystore as well as register its public key and other Service Provider (SP) metadata to login.gov. | false |
 | sitemap | Enables a the /sitemap.xml and /sitemap/{id}.txt public endpoints. | false |